OnBase Enterprise Content Management (ECM)

 Requests for larger updates to OnBase (such as new doctypes, workflows,etc) are handled via Process Requests.
 Smaller requests (such as adding a data value to a keyword dropdown) can be handled informally via email.
 Contact one of the OnBase admins to get started.
 UA staff are also welcome to contact their IT help desk and/or create a new Cherwell ticket to kick off any requests.

 OnBase can be a little overwhelming at first, so we have several pages of tutorials that we hope clarify things.
-We have both video tutorials, and written ones on this site, and there are tutorials on the OnBase site as well.
+We have written tutorials on this site, and there are tutorials on the OnBase site as well.
 You can also sign into the OnBase wiki, which has some tutorials and troubleshooting guides.
 Lastly, there is also the OnBase User Recommendations for additional recommendations on how to use OnBase responsibly.
 If you are still having problems after checking these out, please don't hesitate to contact us!